-There has been increasing interest from stakeholders as to how climate change will impact Virgin Money UK PLC Group, which consolidates the Company.
-The Company has determined that the most significant future impacts from climate change on its operations will be from physical and transitional risks and has concluded that these are medium to longer term in nature.
-These are explained on page 3 of the Strategic Report, which form part of the "Other information," rather than the audited financial statements.
-Our procedures on these disclosures therefore consisted solely of considering whether they are materially inconsistent with the financial statements or our knowledge obtained in the course of the audit or otherwise appear to be materially misstated.
+There has been increasing interest from stakeholders as to how climate change will impact entities such as the Company.
+The Company has determined that the most significant future impacts from climate change on its operations will be from physical and transitional risks and has concluded that these are longer term in nature than the assets and liabilities held by the Company.
+These are explained on page 3 within the Strategic Report, which form part of the "Other information," rather than the audited financial statements.
+Our procedures on these unaudited disclosures therefore consisted solely of considering whether they are materially inconsistent with the financial statements or our knowledge obtained in the course of the audit or otherwise appear to be materially misstated.